GPS-GmbH/schmalz-connect-suite-docs/index.md

 ---
 home: true
 heroText: Sicon.OS Documentation
-heroBackground: /
+heroBackground: "/"
 tagline: Bring your own device, just plug
 actionText: Get Started →
-actionLink: /user/
+actionLink: "/user/"
 features:
 - title: User Guide
-  details: Learn how to set up devices, make your unconnected devices IoT ready and visualize the data
+  details: Learn how to set up devices, make your unconnected devices IoT ready and
+    visualize the data
-  link: /user/
+  link: "/user/"
   linkText: More information
 - title: Developer Guide
-  details: Access data of your industrial devices via Rest HTTP or MQTT/WebSocket APIs and build applications
+  details: Access data of your industrial devices via Rest HTTP or MQTT/WebSocket
+    APIs and build applications
-  link: /developer/
+  link: "/developer/"
   linkText: More information
+herobackground: "/home.jpg"
+footer: ''

 ---
 # One System.
 Many Applications.

 With the sicon ecosystem, you can easily collect, aggregate and visualize data of any sensor.